Licenses Needed to Start a Business

 - Giving investors advice.
 Contact the Securities & Exchange Commission.

 - Manufacturing drugs.
 Contact the U.S. Food and Drug Administration (FDA).

 - Manufacturing tobacco products or alcohol.
 Contact the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).

 - Producing and/or selling firearms.
 Contact the ATF.

 - Preparing meat products.
 Contact the FDA.

 - Transporting people by ground.
 Contact U.S. Department of Transportation.

 If you need help acquiring licenses to start a business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.